GLOSSARY

 3. Impact Metrics

-The organisations should quantify the results of CWB in terms of decreased productivity, employee turnover, or low morale.
+The organizations should quantify the results of CWB in terms of decreased productivity, employee turnover, or low morale.
 These measures help the company understand the direct negative impact of performance and culture.

 4. Intervention Log

 Keeping a record of remedial action, such as training, reminders, or mediation, is essential to accountability.
-Writing down interventions will also help organisations test which strategies effectively minimise counterproductive behaviours.
+Writing down interventions will also help organizations test which strategies effectively minimize counterproductive behaviors.

 5. Follow-up Schedule

-It is important to reappraise interventional behaviours.
-The follow-up enhances the accountability of employees and the application of unified behavioural change through a follow-up schedule that helps to track improvements over time.
+It is important to reappraise interventional behaviors.
+The follow-up enhances the accountability of employees and the application of unified behavioral change through a follow-up schedule that helps to track improvements over time.

 6. Resources & Support

-Access to counselling, mediation, or stress management materials will assist workers in positively confronting issues.
-Provision of support shows that the organisation is concerned with the well-being of employees and long-term behaviour change.
+Access to counseling, mediation, or stress management materials will assist workers in positively confronting issues.
+Provision of support shows that the organization is concerned with the well-being of employees and long-term behavior change.

 One smart tool for all your workforce management needs